Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Water

 You can buy bottled water from shops along the trekking route or drink boiled or filtered water provided at the lodges.
 We strongly recommend bringing a reusable water bottle and refilling it with boiled water to help reduce plastic waste.
 Avoid drinking untreated tap, river, or well water, as it may cause sickness.
 For added safety, carry water purification tablets or buy them at local shops on the trail.
-To avoid altitude sickness and keep your energy up on your walk, it's vitally crucial to drink plenty of water at high altitudes.
+To avoid altitude sickness and keep your energy up on your walk, drinking plenty of water at high altitudes is essential.

 Each tier (Budget, Standard, Luxury) includes different levels of accommodation, meals, and extras.
 See the What's Included section for the full breakdown.